-5. AMPLIFICATION -Take your summary of The Frog and the Ox and make e it longer.
-You can add description and details.
+- 5. AMPLIFICATION-Take your summary of The Frog and the Ox and make it longer. - You can add description and details.
 What do the frogs look like?
 What sort of pool are the frogs sitting beside?
-What are some new ways in we the little Frog can describe the monstrous Ox?
-What does the old Frog hicl like as he is blowing himself up? , • You can add talking, which is called dialogue .
-Amplify the old Frog's г boast, making it longer and even more conceited.
-What does the little say as he sees his father swelling bigger and bigger?
-Does the Ox make comment as he watches the old Frog blow up? : any You can expand the moral lesson by telling why "self-conceit may lead to self-destruction" and why it is important not to boast. to sen-destruction and why it is important not to boast.
+What are some new ways in which the little Frog can describe the monstrous Ox?
+What does the old Frog look like as he is blowing himself up? - You can add talking, which is called dialogue.
+Amplify the old Frog's boast, making it longer and even more conceited.
+What does the little Frog say as he sees his father swelling bigger and bigger?
+Does the Ox make any comment as he watches the old Frog blow up? - You can expand the moral lesson by telling why "self-conceit may lead to self-destruction" and why it is important not to boast.